MatthewYong/recipes-connected/README.md

 #### Step 3: Pushing files to Heroku
 1. In the terminal window of your local IDE type in **heroku login** or **heroku login -i** and fill in your heroku credentials and password
 2. Commit all your files and type in the same terminal window **git push heroku master**.
-Now all your files are commited to Heroku
+Now all your files are committed to Heroku

 #### Step 4: Setting the Configuration Variables in Heroku
 1. Go back to your Heroku account and go to **settings**